SAP/ui5-webcomponents/docs/3-customizing/05-css-modules.md

 ### Usage with tooling

-With the current example, we cover the use case for interactive icons inside `ui5-input`.
-By default, not every icon placed inside `ui5-input` should have an interactive visual appearance, and people had to implement missing styles themselves.
-With `@ui5/webcomponents/dist/styles/Icon.module.css`, we provide styles for interactive icons that might be reused.
+With the current example, we cover the use case for interactive `ui5-icon` inside `ui5-input`.
+By default, not every `ui5-icon` placed inside `ui5-input` should have an interactive visual appearance, and people had to implement missing styles themselves.
+With `@ui5/webcomponents/dist/styles/Icon.module.css`, we provide styles for interactive `ui5-icon` that might be reused.

 ```html
 <ui5-input>